Paylo.one · Pilot

 How you operate better

-You open one surface instead of ten, and you read it in two minutes with every claim traceable to its source.
+You open one place instead of ten, and you read it in two minutes with every point traceable to its source.

 02